foundry-vtt-community/macros/README.md

 This module adds all of the community modules as a Compendium Pack called **FVTT Community Macros**.

-You can open this pack and drag macros you want to the macro toolbar at the bottom of the screen.
+You can open this pack, right click and click on import the macros you want.
+You can then add these macros to the macro toolbar at the bottom of the screen.

 ## Development/Contributing